Marzecc/Pokedex/README.md

 <h1> Pokedex App </h1>
+Application uses data from pokeAPI and allows user to see all pokemons' names, filter them by their type and see details about choosen pokemon.
-Application created as recruitment task.
+Application created during recruitment process.

 ## Application features:
 * Pagination